rremer/minecraft-modpack-steampunk/README.md

 #### Extra Block, Crop variants

 Croptopia implements fruiting trees and vegetables into world generation, along with extra higher tier foods and kitchen crafting items to make them.
 Slab/stair/polished variants of many blocks are added.
+'Chipped' included with specialized tables for a massive amount of texture variants on many blocks/items.
+A UI for zooming in on items so you can see their textures more easily when crafting.

 #### Carpet Commands